neo4j/drivers-migration-assistant/README.md

 The regex parser works with regexes on the raw source code rather that on its AST.
 To enable it, use `--regex-parser`.

-This has less awareness of code structure and is thus likely to return more false positives, but also to raise deprecated usage that only gets surfaced at runtime.
+The regex parser has less awareness of code structure and is thus likely to return **more false positives**, but is also capable of raising deprecated usage that only gets surfaced at runtime.
-The best course of action is thus to run the assistent with the default parser, fix all the surfaced hits, and then run it again with the regex parser.
+The best course of action is to run the assistent with the default parser, fix all the surfaced hits, and then run it again with the regex parser.

 Example of false positive from the regex parser: